 How to Build Trust With Your Online Audience

 This post contains some affiliate links.
-Please read my disclaimer for more details.
-If you decide to purchase anything you will incur no additional costs whatsoever and all the products I recommend I have personally tried.
+Please read my disclosure for more details.
+If you decide to purchase anything you will incur no additional costs.

-In a personal relationship two people want to be heard.
-They want to be ‘seen’ by the other.
+In a personal relationship you want to be heard by your partner.
+And ‘seen’ and understood, hopefully by the other.
 Not just superficially.
-They want to be understood.
 And the same is true in business.